 Example: A $1,000,000 20-year level term policy for a 30-year-old male in excellent health could be quoted an annual premium of $480.
 If the insured dies unexpectedly within the last month of the policy term, they would have paid a total $9,600 into the policy, only 0.96% of the tax-free $1,000,000 death benefit.

 Keep in mind that risk transfer (insurance) should only be used if the risk of loss is of low frequency and high severity.
 In the case of human life, there is low frequency (death only happens once) and high severity (there may be significant financial need).

-Term life insurance is temporary protection that provides coverage for a specific period of time (the term).
+Term life insurance is temporary protection that provides coverage for a specific duration (the term).
 The chosen term should correspond with the number of years your dependents will rely on your financial support – typically 10 to 30 years.
-Term policies provide for the greatest amount of coverage (death benefit) for the lowest premium, since they do not provide cash value or other living benefits.
-There are numerous insurance products that feature permanent coverage (whole life), investment options, and other bells & whistles, but we are looking for pure insurance in this instance to keep premiums low.
+Term policies provide the most coverage (death benefit) for the lowest premium since they do not provide cash value or other living benefits.
+Numerous insurance products feature permanent coverage (whole life), investment options, and other bells & whistles, but we are looking for pure insurance in this instance to keep premiums low.

-If the insured dies during the term, the insurance company pays the death benefit to the designated beneficiary, usually income tax free!
-This benefit is received tax free because the insurance premiums are paid with non-deductible, after-tax dollars.
+If the insured dies during the term, the insurance company pays the death benefit to the designated beneficiary, usually income tax-free since the insurance premiums are paid with non-deductible, after-tax dollars.

 Level Premium Term: The death benefit and premium amounts do not change during the policy term.
 The policy may be renewed when the term ends, but a new (higher) premium will be calculated at that time.
 This is most appropriate for long-term (but not permanent) needs.